FederatedAI/FATE/doc/api/federatedml/intersect.md

     operators of RSA intersection can be configured separately, please refer [here](../../../python/federatedml/param/intersect_param.py)
     for more details.
-4. Preprocessing step to pre-filter Host\'s data for faster PSI
+4. Preprocessing step to pre-filter Host's data for faster PSI

 RAW and DH intersection methods also support: